alflennik/use-flow/documentation/tutorial.md

 ```

 - This adds a link which says "Pay" on the subscription page.
-- Then we add a page at the hash "#paid" which shows the same Doggy component.
+- Then we add a page at the hash "#paid" which shows the Doggy component.
 - We add a prop to the `Doggy` component for whether the user is paying or not.
 - The `<>...</>` is a React fragment.
-Based on the way JSX converts itself into JavaScript functions under the hood, it's required when you want to return more than one string or child from a component.
+Based on the way JSX converts itself into JavaScript functions under the hood, it's required when you want to return more than one child component and/or string from a component.

 We now need to add this `paid` prop to the `Doggy` component.